Giorgi Khuroshvili: Biography

 Giorgi Khuroshvili was born in 1988, Tbilisi, Georgia.
-In 2006–2010 he studied Law (B.A.) and Political sciences (M.A.) at Grgiol Robakidze University (Georgia).
+He studied Law (B.A.) and Political sciences (M.A.) at Grgiol Robakidze University (Georgia).
 In 2014–2016 he was a doctoral student of Political Sciences at Adam Mickiewicz University in Poznań (Poland).
 In 2017 he received his PhD in Philosophy from Grgiol Robakidze University for doctoral thesis "Jerusalem and Athens as a Paradigm on Intercultural Philosophy" supervised by Tengiz Iremadze and Helmut Schneider.
 Since 2012 he is a research fellow at the Institute of Philosophy and Social Sciences (Tbilisi).
-Since 2015 he is a research fellow at the Archive of Caucasian Philosophy and Theology of New Georgian University, in 2017-2021 he was an associate professor of philosophy at the same university, in spring 2017 he was a visiting professor at Lazarski University (Warsaw, Poland).
-Since 2021 Khuroshvili is a professor of philosophy at New Georgian University.
+Since 2015 he is a research fellow at the Archive of Caucasian Philosophy and Theology of New Georgian University, in 2017–2021 he was an associate professor of philosophy at the same university, in spring 2017 he was a visiting professor at Lazarski University (Warsaw, Poland).
+Since 2021 Khuroshvili is professor of philosophy at New Georgian University.

 Work

-Giorgi Khuroshvili is a member of the editorial board of the academic book series "Philosophy, Sociology, Media Theory", the co-editor of the book series "Philosophy and Social Theory" of the German publishing house "Logos"(Berlin), the editor-in-chief of the Encyclopedia of Georgian Philosophy and Theology, and Editor-in-Chief of the online academic platform Petritsi Portal.
+Giorgi Khuroshvili is a member of the editorial board of the academic book series "Philosophy, Sociology, Media Theory", the co-editor of the book series "Philosophy and Social Theory" of the German publishing house "Logos" (Berlin), the editor-in-chief of the Encyclopedia of Georgian Philosophy and Theology, and Editor-in-Chief of the online academic platform Petritsi Portal.

 Giorgi Khuroshvili's work is focused on political philosophy, political theory, Christian philosophy, history of Georgian philosophy and intercultural philosophy.
-In addition, he has translated and published the works of Francis Bacon, Hannah Arendt, Leo Strauss, Thomas Jefferson, Benjamin Franklin, John Adams, Benjamin Rush, James Wilson, Kallistos Ware, Christos Yannaras, John Zizioulas into Georgian language.
+In addition, he has translated and published the works of Francis Bacon, Hannah Arendt, Leo Strauss, Hans-Georg Gadamer, Thomas Jefferson, Benjamin Franklin, John Adams, Benjamin Rush, James Wilson, Kallistos Ware, Christos Yannaras, John Zizioulas into Georgian language.